rule

 Text 34

-When one this way by means of this sword of discrimination has cut away the deluding false ego [of fixations] that is the cause of the bondage of the soul and one has developed a firm realization of the Infallible Supreme Soul [of the Living Being], is that what one calls the ultimate annihilation [âtyantika pralaya], my dear.
+When one this way by means of this sword of discrimination has cut away the deluding false ego [of fixations] that is the cause of the bondage of the soul and has developed a firm realization of the Infallible Supreme Soul [of the Living Being], is that what one calls the ultimate annihilation [ātyantika pralaya], my dear.
+(Vedabase)

 Text 35

-O subduer of the enemies, by some expert knowers of the subtle is asserted that the creation and destruction of all created beings beginning with Brahmâ is there constantly.
+O subduer of the enemies, by some expert knowers of the subtle is asserted that the creation and destruction that all created beings beginning with Brahmā undergo is something constantly taking place.
+(Vedabase)

 Text 36